3.

 Therapeutic Support for Parents in Cambridge

-As a qualified Child and Teen Psychotherapist with over 30 years of experience, I offer specialist support for parents who are finding their relationship with their child or teenager emotionally challenging or strained.
+Parenting can bring deep joy—but also emotional strain, guilt, and moments of doubt.
+As a qualified 🔗Child and Teen Psychotherapist with over 30 years of clinical experience, I offer specialist support for parents who feel overwhelmed, stuck, or disconnected in their relationship with their child or teenager.

 Mentalization-Based Family Therapy (MBT-F)